qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/make-a-github-repo.md

 Create a new GitHub repository under the `qgreenland-workshop-2023-researcher` organization.

-Your repository should be named with convention: `team-{team_number}`.
-For example, if you team number is "one", your repository should be named `team-one`.
+Your repository should be named with convention: `group-{group-number}`.
+For example, if you group number is "one", your repository should be named `group-one`.

 ## 📂 Add some content

 * Add a `README.md` file:
-    * List your team members by name.
+    * List your group members by name.
     * Identify the dataset your group has chosen to explore.
     * Add your notes describing your dataset from the [Select a dataset](./select-a-dataset.md) exercise.
-* Add the notebook your team produced during the
-  [Data Inspection](./data-inspection-with-jupyterlab/index.md) exercise to your repository.
+* Add the notebook your group produced during the [Data Inspection](./data-inspection-with-jupyterlab/index.md) exercise to your repository.
 * [Turn on GitHub